-the Change Board Members appointed by the Party Category representing the Other SEC Parties (whose collective vote shall be determined in accordance with Section D8.16),
+the Change Board Members appointed by the Party Category representing the Other SEC Parties (whose collective vote shall be determined in accordance with Section D7.16),

-and a vote pursuant to Sections D8.14 or D8.14A shall only be successfully passed if the majority of the votes cast in accordance with this Section D8.15 are cast in favour.
-For the avoidance of doubt: an abstention shall be treated as if no vote was cast; where there are no Change Board Members present from within the categories referred to in each of Sections D8.15(a) to (e) they shall be deemed to have abstained; and a tie amongst the votes cast shall not be a vote in favour.
+and a vote pursuant to Section D7.14 shall only be successfully passed if the majority of the votes cast in accordance with this Section D7.15 are cast in favour.
+For the avoidance of doubt: an abstention shall be treated as if no vote was cast; where there are no Change Board Members present from within the categories referred to in each of Sections D7.15(a) to (e) they shall be deemed to have abstained; and a tie amongst the votes cast shall not be a vote in favour.

-Each of the collective votes by Change Board Members referred to in Section D8.15(b) to (e) shall be determined by a vote among the relevant Change Board Members, such vote to be undertaken on the basis:
+Each of the collective votes by Change Board Members referred to in Section D7.15(b) to (e) shall be determined by a vote among the relevant Change Board Members, such vote to be undertaken on the basis: